The following professionals lent their expertise to this article:

 US Capitol Building in Autumn - Washington DC United States

 Whether you’re a recent high school graduate, an active RN wanting to earn a bachelor’s degree, or a nurse wanting to move into academic roles, Washington DC’s universities offer the educational programs you need to meet your academic and career goals.
+With online nursing programs, the path to getting there becomes flexible, affordable, and manageable.

-Types of Nursing Programs Available in or Near Washington, DC
+Types of Nursing Programs Available in or Near Washington, D.C.

-Pre-Licensure Nursing Programs in Washington, DC
+Pre-Licensure Nursing Programs in Washington, D.C.

 Associate Degree in Nursing (ADN)

-Examples of Washington, DC, Area Nursing Schools with this Program
+Examples of Washington, D.C., Area Nursing Schools with this Program

 University of the District of Columbia